Skykomish River Washington

 Bridal Veil Falls below Lake Serene and Mt Index

 woods to strenuous climbs for the more athletic.
 Hike to waterfalls, lakes with crystal clear water, alpine meadows, historic lookout towers, old growth forests, and to spectacular mountain top viewpoints.
 The normal snow-free hiking season is about June through October.
 During the winter there are some low elevation trails usually accessible and there is a list of these in the area information book available for your use while staying at the cabin.
 Hikes to higher elevations (4000ft & above) are usually snow-free in July, but most of the trails will be hiked before then by eager hikers who pack the snow down.
 All trailheads can be reached by 2WD vehicles once the roads are snow free.
-A parking pass is required at most forest service trail heads and can be purchased at many local stores (daily $5, annual $30) and at the ranger station in Skykomish.
+A parking pass is required at many of the National Forest trail heads and can be purchased at many local stores (daily $5, annual $30) and at the ranger station in Skykomish.
 State Discovery Pass required at Wallace Falls purchased at on-site kiosk.
 Many of the Area Photos were taken on hikes.
-More hiking photos on Flickr.
 Washington Trails Association is a good resource as well as All Trails.
 When it is raining on the west side of the mountains, going to the east side is often a dry alternative.

 kayaking the south fork Skykomish RiverRafting/kayaking: As you drive along Hwy 2 between Gold Bar and Index you may see rafters and kayakers in the Skykomish River.
-Around MP 33 is Boulder Drop, class IV rapids, and it’s fun to watch the boats slide between the huge boulders.
+Around MP 33 is Boulder Drop, class IV rapids, and it’s fun to watch the boats slide between the huge boulders (shoulder parking and steep trail to river).
 Spring and early summer are best for rafting, as the water level is usually too low by mid-July for rafts, depending upon snowpack and current rainfall.
 The season for kayaks is almost year-round.
 There are also gentle family floats on parts of the south fork Skykomish River.
 Bring your own equipment or sign up for a trip with one of the local rafting companies: Alpine Adventures 1-800-RAFT FUN 1-800-723-8386, Chinook Expeditions 1-800-241-3451, and Outdoor Adventures 425-883-9039 .

 If you bring your own raft or kayaks, you can put in at the Skykomish ball park east of town, or under the bridge in Skykomish for a 8 mile float.
 For a 4 mile float, put in at Money Creek campground.
 It is easy to take out right at the cabin.